trans/march5/README.md

 ```

 Library consumers can use the `GraphBuilder` API (`src/builder.rs`) to assemble graphs in a Forth-like manner while reusing the same storage primitives exposed through the CLI.
+Notes on `!overloads`:
+- The importer expands each entry into a concrete word under a derived name `<base>#<params->results>`, and logs the set.
+- Guards may be listed per entry via `guards: [namespace/guard_name, ...]`.
+- Today, calling an overloaded symbol by base name is not yet wired; call the derived name directly or refer to implementations by name.
+A static resolver at build time and/or a synthesized dispatcher word are planned next.
+- **Inet Agents and Rules**
+  Manage low-level inet definitions (agents and rewiring rules):
+  - `agent add --kind pair --port principal --port head --port tail --name core/pair`
+    `agent list --prefix core/`
+    `agent show core/pair`
+  - `rule add --lhs-a dispatch --lhs-b apply --rewire "(connect ...)" --name core/dispatch-apply`
+    `rule list --prefix core/`
+    `rule show core/dispatch-apply`